SWC-Advanced-Microscopy/ScanImageTileScan/README.md

 ## Limitations
 Our approach is useful only for specific cases.
-For instance, we implemented our own [motion control](https://github.com/BaselLaserMouse/MotionControl) classes for this project as we wanted the sample stage to indepedent from the ScanImage-controlled stage.
+For instance, we implemented our own [motion control](https://github.com/BaselLaserMouse/MotionControl) classes for this project as we wanted the sample stage to move indepedently from the ScanImage-controlled stage.
 This has the disadvantage that you will need to write your own control code if you don't use the PI C-891 motion controller, as we did here.
 However, it has the advantage that you can set up your system in a very open-ended manner.
 Also note that some settings (e.g. the imagaing depth) are hard-coded.